LaurentClaessens/frtex/README.md

 ### Hypothesis on the LaTeX source code (simplification)

-* For the sake of simplicity, it assumes that all inputs are on lines that _begin_ with \input.
+* The filenames do not contain the character "}".

+* The filename contains only one ".".
+Thus if there are no dots in the filename, it automatically means that we have to add ".tex"

 * We suppose that each .tex file in included only once.
 Thus if foo.tex needs bar.tex, it is impossible that bar.tex was already processed when the actor in charge of foo.tex initiate its work.